komal-b/TraceMyData/README.md

   - Download privacy analysis as a CSV report

 - **📚 Privacy Education**
-  - In-app guidance and tips on staying private online
+  - Tips on staying private online

 ---